AnuradhaNaik/GSV/README.md

 # [Gun Safety Voter Reference](http://bit.ly/GunSafetyVoterReference)

-A single issue,non partisan all in one voter reference to see who has taken how much from NRA,Who'll vote for Background checks and more!
+A single issue,non partisan all in one voter reference for 2018 to see who has taken how much from NRA,Who'll vote for Background checks and more!

 ## Preview